Dickson-Mwendia/gatsbyone/content/market-considerations/1-index.md

 ---
-slug: "/market-considerations/automotive"
-date: "2021-06-11"
-title: "Market Considerations: Automotive"
+title: "mimik and Automotive"
-seo: "mimik, edge, edgeEngine"
+seo: "mimik, edge, edgeEngine, automotive"
 ---

 [TO BE PROVIDED]